cspartalis/duth_ObjectOrientedProgramming/README.md

-# My projects on "Object-Oriented programming" in DuTh
+# My projects on "Object-Oriented programming" at DuTh

 * Project 1 is about Structs
 * Project 2 is about Classes